snensmens/gnome-shell-extension-large-text/README.md

 ## Install
 1. [Download the latest release of the extension](https://github.com/snensmens/gnome-shell-extension-large-text/releases)
 2. Open the download folder in a terminal an run: `$ gnome-extensions install largetext@snensmens.github.com.shell-extension.zip`
+3. Restart your Gnome Shell Session by loggin out and back in
+4. Enable the Extension: `$ gnome-extensions enable largetext@snensmens.github.com`

 ## Build
 To build the extension yourself